unforswearing/todo_markup.js/README.md

 ## Future

-- Move footnotes to sit at the end of the previous line
-- Add timestamps to completed tasks
+[x] Move footnotes to sit at the end of the previous line [ ] Add timestamps to completed tasks
-- New operators for abbreviations and definitions
+[ ] New operators for abbreviations and definitions
-- Extract only text from the file
+[ ] Extract only text from the file
-- Extract only tasks frome the file, organized by state (in progress or done)
-- Maybe more stuff, I dunno
+[ ] Extract only tasks frome the file, organized by state (in progress or done) [?]
+Maybe more stuff, I dunno